ghoudiy/cfkit/README.md

 **Q**: How to update cfkit package?
 **A**: `pip install --upgrade cfkit`

+**Q**: will it work during contests?
+**A**: I tested it, and it works perfectly (it parses from the mirroir website first, and then the official website if it fails)!
+(You only need to connect to the contest page once for this to work for all problem.)
+Alternatively, you can save the problem page (e.g., codeforces.com/contest/2000/problems) as an HTML file and pass it to the terminal using the -l option.
+This will parse all the test cases.

 ## 5\.
 Contact
 I’m always open to feedback, suggestions, and collaboration!
 If you have any questions or want to get in touch, feel free to reach out: